COVID-19: Workforce FAQs03/08/20

 Returning to Work

 The documents contain non-statutory guidance to assist both employers and employees in managing the return to work.
 It is important to note that the principles they set out do not replace or supersede existing obligations such as the statutory duties imposed by Health and Safety legislation and by regulations, equality legislation or an employer’s common law duty of care to its employees.
+We have produced a detailed legally privileged Advice Note for employers on the management of COVID-19 Health and Safety issues and risks.
+Please contact us for further details.

 What general principles apply to reopening?